-Heading past the Bodiccia statue and into Westminster the sun was at least attempting to make an appearance.
+Heading past the Boudicca statue and into Westminster the sun was at least attempting to appear.
 The sky was turning a pleasant shade of blue with big fluffy cumulus clouds seeming to drift even slower than the pace we were setting.

 Making a detour through St James’s Park on the way to Buckingham Palace provided a further diversion.
-Cheeky squirrels, plentiful birdlife, including a pelican making it feel almost like spring.
+Cheeky squirrels, plentiful bird life, including a pelican making it feel almost like spring.
 Despite the time of year and the temperature London is never quiet and the park isn’t any exception.
-Ambling couples holding hands, excited school groups chasing squirrels or pigeons and a steady stream of panting, headphone wearing joggers needed to be negotiated.
+Ambling couples holding hands, excited school groups chasing squirrels or pigeons and a steady stream of panting, headphone wearing joggers needed negotiating.

 Later found us outside the Queen’s official residence, avoiding appearing in the viewfinders of hundreds of camera’s in the hands of eager visitors.
-Despite the famous changing of the guard not being performed that day thousands of images were being saved as digital film by tourists from almost every continent.
-Attempting to remove ourselves from the throng after a steady walk down the long, straight, tree lined avenue of Pall Mall, we were soon posing under Admiralty Arch.
+Despite the famous changing of the guard not being performed that day, thousands of images were as digital film by tourists from almost every continent.
+Attempting to remove ourselves from the throng after a steady walk down the long, straight, tree-lined avenue of Pall Mall, we were soon posing under Admiralty Arch.

 More entertainment was available in Covent Garden, apart from plenty of street performers, seeing the Moomin surrounded by excitable children brought a huge grin to my face.
 A large crowd was also forming around a self-depreciating mime artist.
-He brought plenty of smiles from his appreciative audience, comically underplaying his talent, though this became apparent when he sat balanced a unicycle on a tightrope between two pillars.
+He brought plenty of smiles from his appreciative audience, comically underplaying his talent.
+This became abundantly clear when he sat balanced a unicycle on a tightrope between two pillars.
 His ‘contribution’ box was soon overflowing with appreciation and undoubtedly more welcome than clapping.

 There was time to console ourselves with Haagen Daz ice cream under the Swiss Court post after failing to get cinema tickets for the just released “Les Miserables” at any of the moving picture houses in Leicester Square.
 The evening was looking free.

 The great thing about London is that a walking tour of the city is easily achievable in a day, with minimal use of public transport and including all the main attractions.
-Any day when the sun is shining will inevitably require some jostling for position or a patient wait to get perfect postcard images.
-This is true even in winter but wrap up warm and it can be a great time to visit.
+Any day when the sun is shining will inevitably require some jostling for position, or a patient wait to get perfect postcard images.
+This is true even in winter, but wrap up warm and it might be a great time to visit.